 Singapore is probably the only country in the world where cars are so expensive that owning a Toyota Altis can be considered a luxury.
-We’re the only people insane enough to spend almost as much on a vehicle as we would on an HDB unit.
 If that wasn’t bad enough, your car will be de-registered after 10 years unless you pay to renew your COE.
 Even cats and dogs live longer than cars in Singapore!

 But, there’s no use complaining.
 This is the law in Singapore and there’s no loophole to get around it.
 So what are your options once your car has been around for 10 years?
 Here are 3 things you can do.

 1. Scrap the car and buy a new one

 I suspect this would be the option most of you would choose.
 Once you have experienced the sheer convenience of having your own means of transport, it’s very difficult to be convinced to give it all up and subject yourself to the risks of public transport.

 A car becomes less of a convenience and more of a necessity for several types of people.
 These include families with small children, those who work in out-of-the-way locations like Jurong Island or other industrial estates, those who work till late or are on the night shift.

 Yes, for these, even with the still ridiculous COE prices might not put them off getting a brand new car.
 Just be prepared to pay around $100,000 for a new set of wheels.
 Hopefully, your current car isn’t 10 years old yet, and there’s still some PARF value that you can get out of it to help you offset the cost of the new car.